Essential Cold Weather Phone Protection for Skiers and Snowboarders

 2. Store it in an interior jacket pocket when possible

-3. Limit prolonged exposure to open air
+3. Limit prolonged exposure to open air on lifts and at summit stops

-4. Keep the device insulated between uses
+4. Keep the device insulated between uses rather than holding it in open air

-FAQ About Cold Weather Phone Protection
+FAQ: Cold Weather Phone Protection on the Slopes

 Does cold weather permanently damage my phone battery?